Legal challenge to Alabama abortion law will go to trial, judge rules

-BIRMINGHAM, Alabama (Reuters) - A federal judge on Monday ordered a trial to determine whether a new Alabama law requiring doctors who perform abortions to obtain hospital admitting privileges poses a significant impediment for women seeking an abortion.
+BIRMINGHAM, Ala., March 31 (Reuters) - A federal judge on Monday ordered a trial to determine whether a new Alabama law requiring doctors who perform abortions to obtain hospital admitting privileges poses a significant impediment for women seeking an abortion.

 Since abortion clinics typically use traveling physicians, the law could cause the closure of three of Alabama’s five facilities, a potential constitutional violation, abortion supporters have argued in court.